Therapy Buzzwords Guide: Navigate Therapy Terms With Ease

 7. Emotionally focused therapy

 Emotionally focused therapy (EFT) is a specific type of couple’s counseling that is designed to help partners improve their emotional bond and increase the intimacy within their relationship.
-Strategies from EFT are sometimes applied in family therapy to strengthen the relationship and emotional development between family.
+Strategies from EFT are sometimes applied in family therapy to strengthen the relationship and emotional development between families.

 8. Mental health disorders